Table of Contents

 If you still cannot get vision insurance or missed the ACA application window, there are other options to get lower cost eye exams, financial aid for eye exams, and even free exams.

 - Costco: Whether you have a membership to Costco or not, many of the stores have in-house optometrists who can conduct basic eye exams and give you prescriptions for glasses or contact lenses.
 To take advantage of their low-cost corrective eyewear, however, you must be a member.
+Without insurance, an eye exam at Costco will usually cost about $75 to $80.

 If inexpensive or low-cost eye exams are out of reach, the National Eye Institute maintains a list of organizations that provide free eye exams and, often, free glasses.